-3. Physical Abuse
+Physical Abuse

-- While a clear focus of peer on peer abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from pupils to pupils can also be abusive. - o These are equally not tolerated and if it is believed that a crime has been committed, will be reported to the police. - The principles from the anti-bullying policy will be applied in these cases, with recognition that any police investigation will need to take priority.
+- While a clear focus of child-on-child abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from pupils to pupils can also be abusive. - o These are equally not tolerated and if it is believed that a crime has been committed, will be reported to the police. - The principles from the anti-bullying policy will be applied in these cases, with recognition that any police investigation will need to take priority.